Jay20Games/fun-times/standard/README.md

-#Standard install with guided choices
+#Standard install with:

+*Blog: Ghost